-However, digital marketing strategies sometimes falls flat for eCommerce businesses of all sizes.
+However, digital marketing strategies sometimes fall flat for eCommerce businesses of all sizes.
 Sometimes they aren’t able to gain traction at all, and other times they get a lot of followers but aren’t able to turn them into sales.

 How can you increase conversions in your digital marketing?
 The best answer is customer engagement.
 What is customer engagement, and how do you use it to improve your bottom line?
 Here’s what you need to know.

 Customer engagement can be hard to define because it’s essentially a relationship between you and your prospects.
 Engagement is the interaction between you and your audience.

 Perhaps you post on social media and a follower’s comments.
 That’s engagement!
 Perhaps someone signs up for your email list.
 That’s engagement as well.
 Any comment, share, or action they take to learn more from you or get a resource is engagement.